MileHacker Logo

 Sargodha, a modern city, lacks extensive archaeological sites.
 The Mound of Kirana exists but is not developed for tourism.

-Older parts of the city and colonial-era buildings like the Clock Tower reflect historic buildings and planned development.
+Older parts of the city and colonial-era buildings like the A Tower with a clock reflect old buildings and planned development.

 • Religious Sites: